 My Personal Therapy Journey

 A number of years ago I experienced debilitating bouts of anxiety and depression.
 Counselling and medication didn’t work for me and, through desperation, I consulted a hypnotherapist.
 I was amazed at the results.
 Within just a few sessions I felt like the old me had come back.
-Since then I have had hypnotherapy for smoking cessation (this was nearly 4 years ago and I haven’t smoked since), exam nerves.
+Since then I have had hypnotherapy for smoking cessation (this was in 2012 and I haven’t smoked since), exam nerves.
 In 2015 I discovered BrainWorking Recursive Therapy® which is now my go to therapy should I experience any difficulties.
 This was particularly helpful with my 2016 challenge of running the London Marathon (which I’m pleased to say I completed) and raising £3,000 for the Children’s Charity ‘Coram’!
 I then ran it again in 2018 to raise money for Crowdys Hill School!

 I trained to become a Clinical Hypnotherapist at the Essex Institute of Clinical Hypnosis and Psychotherapy under the excellent tuition of Terence Watts (DHP, FNCH, FRSH, MNCP, MISMA).
 Unlike many hypnotherapy courses, the Essex Institute diploma course involves 450 hours of work (150 of these are classroom based) and trains the therapist in both hypnosis and hypnoanalysis.
 I have also successfully completed a number of other courses including a Psychosexual Dysfunction Diploma at the Essex Institute, and BWRT Levels 1 and 2 at the Institute of BrainWorking Recursive Therapy.
 Further training has included WSN Counselling, a form of counselling which focuses on the individual’s own personality type and is fascinating as it allows you to really get to know yourself.
 In 2019 I became a Supervisor for The BWRT Institute, a role which I love.